akshaykamath45/BD2-Assignment/README.md

 1. On opening the frontend, a dialog box will prompt you to enter your server URL.
    Enter the backend URL from above and click **Save Changes**.

+2. Once saved
-2. Once saved, you will see the **Hotel Listing** section displaying all hotels.
+     - Click on **Load hotels**, you will see the hotel listing section displaying all hotels.

 3. Use the available filters and sorting options to customize the hotel list.